When we lose a loved one, our lives change forever. We want the world to stop – but it doesn’t.

 Families who wear the lapel pins

-- All of the grieving family are now acknowledged.
+- All of the grieving family members are now acknowledged.

-- Families acknowledge the value of the comforting words and cherished memories shared from people who knew the deceased but not the family.
+- Families acknowledge the value of the comforting words and cherished memories shared by people who knew the deceased but not the family.

 - Family members no longer need to have someone to take the lead in introducing immediate family members to people.

 Funeral Directors organising a Funeral

 - Funeral Directors are no longer mistaken for family members